St. Athanasius College

 Fr.
 John Fenton

 Fr.
 Gregory Hogg

 Fr.
 Barnabas Powell

 Fr.
 James Purdie

 Fr.
 Stephen Shaheen

 Fr.
 Justin Slaughter Doty

 LDR 301: Leadership Development.
-With assessments and an evaluation on strengths and weaknesses, students will gain a better understanding of themselves and their potential.
+With assessments and an evaluation of strengths and weaknesses, students will gain a better understanding of themselves and their potential

-SG 303: Prayer Life.
+SG 303: Unseen Warfare Part 3: Prayer & Spirituality.
 Discover a deeper understanding of the spiritual significance of a disciplined prayer life and how developing a habit of prayer is a necessary ingredient if one desires to build and grow in understanding the grace of God and the fullness of His Church.